os-akhil/Python/README.md

 -->after some topics there will be assignments which you can find on the repository -->The syllabus of each assignments is shown below -->Try it solve it own your own
--->And you can refer the uploaded solutions if neccessary --if any update is pending, please wait patiently for it to be updated
+-->And you can refer the uploaded solutions in Solutions folder if neccessary --if any update is pending, please wait patiently for it to be updated